Why the Cause of Tight Chest Muscles is a Stiff Upper Back

 Now, this may sound strange considering your chest muscles are at the front and your upper back is, well… at the back, but mechanically they share a strong, tangible link.
 One we often miss but is simple to rectify if we just take a moment to look for it.

-And this is important as tight chest muscles may contribute to the cause of your shoulder pain and dysfunction.
+And this is important as tight chest muscles may contribute to the cause of shoulder pain and shoulder injury.

-So join with me as we discuss why chest muscle tightness is actually more than chest muscle tightness, why a stiff upper back might be the underlying cause, and what you can do to truly conquer it.
+So join with me as we discuss why chest muscle tightness is actually more than chest muscle tightness, why a stiff upper back might be the underlying cause, and what you can do to never have to stretch a tight chest muscle again.

 Chest Muscle Anatomy